swiftosproject/birdy-server/README.md

 ## Configuration

-Here's the documentation on how to configure the Flask application:

-## Configuration

 Configuration options can be changed in the `config.py` file located in the root of the project.

 **Available Configuration Options:**